walidmenou/NesEmulator/README.md

 Compiling is straight forward with cmake, just run cmake on the project directory with CMAKE_BUILD_TYPE=Release and you'll get Makefile or equivalent for your platform, with which you can compile the emulator

-For e.g., on Linux/OS X/FreeBSD:
+For e.g., on Linux/OS X:
 ```
 $ git clone https://github.com/amhndu/SimpleNES
 $ cd SimpleNES